 We’ll say it outright- power outages suck.
 That is especially true if you live in a place that experiences frequent power outages.
-Most of the appliances we base our daily activities on are powered by electricity and a lot can go wrong if they don’t get powered for some time.
+Most of the appliances we base our daily activities on are powered by electricity, and a lot can go wrong if they don’t get powered for some time.
 However, all modern problems have modern solutions, and the best way to get back up power is with a generator.
-For most people, portable generators are the best fit because they are easy to lug around when they are needed.
-If you’re looking for one, your best bet is to go for the best portable generator possible, so here’s a list of the top seven (7) portable generators reviews on the market right now.
+For most people, portable generators are the best because they are easy to lug around.
+If you’re looking for one, your best bet is to go for the best portable generator possible, so here is a list of the top seven (7) portable generator reviews on the market right now.

 Best Portable Generator Comparsion Table

-Reviews of 7 Best Portable Generator To Buy In 2020
+7 Best Portable Generator Reviews To Buy In 2020

 There are a ton of reviews about portable generators out there, but very few give accurate information about what to look out for when procuring one of these backup machines.
 Read on to find out manufacturers’ secrets and top things to note when getting a portable generator.
 But first, let’s dig into our top picks.

-1. Briggs & Stratton P2200 PowerSmart Series Inverter Generator
+1. Best Portable: Briggs & Stratton P2200 Inverter Generator

 The Briggs & Stratton P2200 made this list because it does two basic things well- it is super portable so that makes it handy camping equipment, tailgating tool, and DIY buddy.
 It is capable of running for up to 8 hours on a full one-gallon tank, provided it’s not powering any equipment that requires more than 2200 watts.
 To conserve fuel and prolong runtime, it features an overload alert system that changes the engine speed automatically, which in turn helps it run as quietly as possible.